 parameters set the maximum and minimum number of replicas for the service.
 The queue-connection-string

-secret, which contains the connection string for the Service Bus queue, is retrieved from Key Vault.
+secret, which contains the connection string for the Service Bus queue, is retrieved from Azure Key Vault.
 This secret is used to authenticate the scaler to the Service Bus.

 scaleRules: [